HIDDEN HISPANIC HERITAGE

 Many historians still fail to recognize it and many books and websites simply skip that part of our history.
 But now there is significant evidence to show that Hernando de Soto, a dozen Catholic priests and some 600 Spanish explorers celebrated America's first Christmas in 1539, in Anhaica, a Native American village now known as Tallahassee, the capital of Florida.

 But not before celebrating that first American Christmas in Anhaica.
-It was one of the principle villages of the Apalachee natives, which the Spanish occupied in the fall of 1539 and where they set up their winter encampment until March of 1540.
+It was one of the principal villages of the Apalachee natives, which the Spanish occupied, after driving the natives out, in the fall of 1539 and where they set up their winter encampment until March of 1540.

 Although no hard evidence exists to prove that de Soto and his men celebrated that first Christmas in Tallahassee, historians say it's hard to imagine the priests who traveled with de Soto not saying mass on Christmas Day.